 - AG43 When the grantor has a contractual obligation to make a predetermined series of payments to the operator, the liability is a financial liability as defined in AASB 9 Financial Instruments.
 The grantor has a contractual obligation if it has little, if any, discretion to avoid the obligation usually because the contract with the operator is enforceable by law. - AG44 When the grantor provides compensation to the operator for the cost of the service concession asset and service provision in the form of a predetermined series of payments, an amount reflecting the fair value of the service concession asset is recognised as a liability in accordance with paragraph 13.
-This liability does not include the finance charge and service components of the payments specified in paragraph 20. - AG45 Where the grantor makes any payments to the operator in advance of the service concession asset being recognised, the grantor accounts for those payments as prepayments. - AG46 The finance charge specified in paragraph 20 is determined based on the operator's cost of capital specific to the service concession asset, if this is practicable to determine. - AG47 If the operator's cost of capital specific to the service concession asset is not practicable to determine, the rate implicit in the arrangement specific to the service concession asset, the grantor's incremental borrowing rate, or another rate appropriate to the terms and conditions of the arrangement, is used. - AG48 Where sufficient information is not available, the rate used to determine the finance charge may be estimated by reference to the rate that would be expected on acquiring a similar asset (eg a lease of a similar asset, in a similar location and for a similar term).
-The estimate of the rate should be reviewed together with: - (a) the present value of the payments; - (b) the assumed fair value of the asset; and - (c) the assumed residual value;
+This liability does not include the finance charge and service components of the payments specified in paragraph 20. - AG45 Where the grantor makes any payments to the operator in advance of the service concession asset being recognised, the grantor accounts for those payments as prepayments. - AG46 The finance charge specified in paragraph 20 is determined based on the rate implicit in the arrangement, based on the operator's cost of capital specific to the service concession asset, if this is practicable to determine. - AG47 If the rate implicit in the arrangement operator's cost of capital specific to the service concession asset is not practicable to determine, the operator's cost of capital rate implicit in the arrangement specific to the service concession asset, the grantor's incremental borrowing rate, or another rate appropriate to the terms and conditions of the arrangement, is used. - AG48 Where sufficient information is not available, the rate used to determine the finance charge may be estimated by reference to the rate that would be expected on acquiring a similar asset (eg a lease of a similar asset, in a similar location and for a similar term).
+The estimate of the rate should be reviewed together with: - (a) the present value of the payments;